Resetting dat-files

 Note 1: To easily locate the folders for you, you can also use OutlookTools (free!)

-Note 2: For an overview of the locations of other Outlook files and settings see this guide.
+Note 2: For an overview of the locations of other Outlook files and settings see Files and Settings guide for Outlook.